open-access-policies/streaming/_security_policies/sec_pol_007.md

 ### 1. Objective

-The objective of this policy is to establish requirements for the responsible development, deployment, and use of artificial intelligence systems within [Company Name]'s video streaming platform, ensuring AI technologies are used ethically, securely, and in compliance with applicable regulations while maintaining user trust and platform integrity.
+This policy establishes requirements for the responsible development, deployment, and use of artificial intelligence systems within [Company Name]'s video streaming platform.
+The framework ensures AI technologies are used ethically, securely, and in compliance with applicable regulations while maintaining user trust and platform integrity.
+This comprehensive approach promotes innovation while mitigating risks associated with automated decision-making systems that impact millions of users globally.

 ### 2. Scope

 This policy applies to all AI and machine learning systems used by [Company Name], including content recommendation algorithms, content moderation systems, user behavior analysis tools, and any AI-powered features accessible to users.
-It covers all employees, contractors, and third parties involved in AI development, deployment, or operation.
+Coverage extends to all employees, contractors, and third parties involved in AI development, deployment, or operation across development, testing, and production environments.

 ### 3. Policy

 **3.1 AI Governance and Oversight**

-The Company shall maintain comprehensive governance for AI systems:
-- [AI Governance Body Name] with diverse stakeholder representation
-- Risk assessment requirements for all AI system deployments
-- Regular audits of AI system performance and bias metrics
-- Clear accountability and decision-making frameworks
-- Integration with overall risk management and compliance programs
+The Company must maintain [AI Governance Body Name] with diverse stakeholder representation and implement risk assessment requirements for all AI system deployments.
+The Company must conduct regular audits of AI system performance and bias metrics and establish clear accountability and decision-making frameworks.
+The Company must integrate AI governance with overall risk management and compliance programs.

 **3.2 Content Moderation AI Systems**

-AI systems used for content moderation must meet enhanced requirements:
-- Regular bias testing across demographic groups and content types
-- Human review requirements for high-impact moderation decisions
-- Transparency reporting on automated content actions
-- User appeal mechanisms for AI-driven content decisions
-- Compliance with EU Digital Services Act algorithmic accountability requirements
-- Regular retraining to address emerging content threats and reduce false positives
+AI systems used for content moderation must conduct regular bias testing across demographic groups and content types.
+The Company must implement human review requirements for high-impact moderation decisions and provide transparency reporting on automated content actions.
+The Company must establish user appeal mechanisms for AI-driven content decisions and ensure compliance with EU Digital Services Act algorithmic accountability requirements.
+The Company must perform regular retraining to address emerging content threats and reduce false positives.

 **3.3 Recommendation Algorithm Governance**

-Content recommendation systems require special oversight:
-- Regular assessment of algorithmic amplification effects
-- Bias testing to prevent discriminatory content promotion
-- User control mechanisms for recommendation preferences
-- Transparency regarding recommendation factors and data usage
-- Protection against manipulation and coordinated inauthentic behavior
-- Compliance with DSA requirements for recommender system transparency
+Content recommendation systems must conduct regular assessment of algorithmic amplification effects and perform bias testing to prevent discriminatory content promotion.
+The Company must implement user control mechanisms for recommendation preferences and provide transparency regarding recommendation factors and data usage.
+The Company must maintain protection against manipulation and coordinated inauthentic behavior and ensure compliance with DSA requirements for recommender system transparency.

 **3.4 AI System Security**

-All AI systems must implement robust security controls:
-- Secure development lifecycle practices for AI/ML models
-- Protection against adversarial attacks and model poisoning
-- Secure model storage and version control
-- Access controls for training data and model parameters
-- Monitoring for unauthorized model access or extraction
-- Regular security testing specific to AI/ML vulnerabilities
+All AI systems must implement secure development lifecycle practices for AI/ML models and maintain protection against adversarial attacks and model poisoning.
+The Company must ensure secure model storage and version control and implement access controls for training data and model parameters.
+The Company must monitor for unauthorized model access or extraction and conduct regular security testing specific to AI/ML vulnerabilities.

 **3.5 Data Privacy and AI**

-AI systems must comply with privacy requirements:
-- Privacy-by-design principles in AI system development
-- Data minimization for AI training and inference
-- User consent mechanisms for AI-driven features
-- Compliance with GDPR automated decision-making requirements
-- COPPA compliance for AI systems affecting children
-- Regular privacy impact assessments for AI deployments
+AI systems must implement privacy-by-design principles in AI system development and ensure data minimization for AI training and inference.
+The Company must establish user consent mechanisms for AI-driven features and maintain compliance with GDPR automated decision-making requirements.
+The Company must ensure COPPA compliance for AI systems affecting children and conduct regular privacy impact assessments for AI deployments.

 **Enhanced COPPA Protections for Children:**
 - Recommendation algorithms are specifically designed to prevent profiling of users known to be under 13 for advertising purposes